apache/incubator-kie-tools/packages/chrome-extension-pack-kogito-kie-editors/it-tests/README.md

 # Kogito Google Chrome extension selenium tests

-Integration tests for Kogito Chrome extrension.
+Integration tests for Kogito Chrome extension.
 Uses selenium to test the Kogito plugin in Chrome browser.

 ## Installation

 1. Set `UNZIPPED_CHROME_EXTENSION_PATH` variable

-Tests need `UNZIPPED_CHROME_EXTENSION_PATH` environment variable to be set to directory with unzipped Chome Extension.
+Tests need `UNZIPPED_CHROME_EXTENSION_PATH` environment variable to be set to directory with unzipped Chrome Extension.
 If the variable is not set, `chrome-extension-pack-kogito-kie-editors/dist` is used.

 ```bash